 - If you feed your baby formula, your baby will eat about 6 to 8 times per day, or every 2 to 4 hours.
 Start your newborn with 2 to 3 ounces at every feeding (16 to 24 ounces a day).

-- Feed your baby when she seems hungry.
-Signs include smacking her lips, making suckling movements, and rooting (moving her head around to find your breast).
+- Feed your baby when they seems hungry.
+Signs include smacking lips, making suckling movements, and rooting (moving their head around to find your breast).

-- Don't wait until your baby cries to feed her.
+- DO NOT wait until your baby cries to feed her.
 This means she is very hungry.

-- Your baby should not sleep more than 4 hours at night without feeding (4 to 5 hours if you're feeding formula).
-It is OK to wake her up to feed her.
+- Your baby should not sleep more than 4 hours at night without feeding (4 to 5 hours if you are feeding formula).
+It is OK to wake them up to feed them.

 You can tell your baby is getting enough to eat if: